Bananpizza/SS_Mac_Admin1/src/posts/2022-09-02-Plans for the year.md

 - Evaluation of the major endpoint management solutions

-I hope some might interest you!
+I hope there's some things here that might interest you!